Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

-We next consider a queueing system with $N$ servers that operates under the join-the-shortest queue policy, a widely adopted routing strategy for server farms \cite{gupta2007analysis}.
-This policy assigns each incoming job to the shortest queue, and in cases where multiple queues are equally short, a random selection mechanism is employed.
-Motivated by \cite{kuang2023service}, our primary focus is on understanding the interference impact of change in the service rate (speeding up the servers in our case) on the overall ``server utilization".
+We next consider a parallel server system with $N$ servers that operates under the join-the-shortest queue policy, a widely adopted routing strategy for server farms \cite{gupta2007analysis}.
+This policy assigns each incoming job to one of the shortest queues.
+Motivated by \cite{kuang2024detecting}, our primary focus is on understanding the interference impact of change in the service rate (speeding up the servers in our case) on the overall ``server utilization".
 To study this, we conduct a randomized experiment by speeding up selected servers.
 However, it is crucial to account for the interference effect among servers, which arises due to the join-the-shortest queue policy.
 This interference can cause servers in the control group, maintaining their original service rates, to experience reduced demand as a result of the allocation policy.
 Consequently, the treatment assignment impacts the control group.

-We generate the data by simulating an ${\sf M/M/N}$ queueing system with an arrival rate of $0.95N$ and a service rate of 1 on each server.
+We generate the data by simulating a parallel server system characterized by a Poisson arrival process with a rate of $0.95N$ and an exponential service time, where each server has a service rate of 1.
 The treatment we consider involves doubling the speed of randomly selected servers.
 At the beginning of stage 1 ($t=1$), we increase the service rate of each server to 2 with a probability $\pi_1 = 0.15$, continuing this setting until the end of the first stage ($t=T_1$).
 Subsequently, at the beginning of stage 2 ($t=T_1+1$), we increase the service rate of each server to 2 with a probability $\pi_2 = 0.5$.
-While a server may be treated in the first stage and serve as a control in the second stage, its treatment status remains unchanged within each stage.
+Therefore, the treatment status of each server remains unchanged within each stage.
 Then, the observed data from server $n$ at time period $t$ (i.e., the outcome $\outcome{}{n}{t}$) represents the total time that server $n$ is busy during the time interval $[t,t+1)$.
-This setup allows us to evaluate the performance of Algorithm~\ref{alg:TTE estimation-historical data} in a setting with implicit interference introduced by the join-the-shortest queue policy, versus the more explicit specifications as in Eqs.~\ref{eq:linear-in-mean}-\ref{eq:MRT}.
+This setup allows us to evaluate the performance of Algorithm~\ref{alg:causal-mp-original} in a setting with implicit interference introduced by the join-the-shortest queue policy, versus the more explicit specifications as in \eqref{eq:linear-in-mean}-\eqref{eq:MRT}.